arh91/Kafka-Demo-Backend/README.md

 ### How to Install Kafka

-1. Download Kafka: Go to the official Apache Kafka downloads page and download the latest binary release (e.g., kafka_2.13-3.6.0).
+**1. Download Kafka:** Go to the official Apache Kafka downloads page and download the latest binary release (e.g., kafka_2.13-3.6.0).

-2. Extract and Move the Folder: It's recommended to place Kafka in a permanent location on your system.
+**2. Extract and Move the Folder:** It's recommended to place Kafka in a permanent location on your system.
 For example:

 &emsp;&emsp;- On Windows: C:\Kafka

 &emsp;&emsp;- On Linux/macOS: /usr/local/kafka or inside your home directory ~/kafka

-3. Set Environment Variables (Optional but Recommended): Add the bin directory to your system’s PATH:
+**3. Set Environment Variables (Optional but Recommended):** Add the bin directory to your system’s PATH:

 &emsp;&emsp;- Windows: